processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ---

-While the approach described above is easiest, if your document contains sensitive information, it is better to share the document only with the person you want to access it.
-For this, instead of choosing "Anyone with the link" you should choose the email address of the person you want to share the document with.
+If your document contains sensitive information, share it directly with specific people instead of choosing “Anyone with the link.”